P-Roq/financial_report_etl_pipeline/README.md

         positional arguments:
             company
-                The company's symbol initiates the ETL (case-insensitive).
+                The company's symbol initiates the program (case-insensitive).
 It can be used to perform database operations (check/delete collection).

         optional arguments: